 The Great Cholesterol Myth by Jonny Bowden is a great book on this topic.

-Even processed meats, such as bacon and hot dogs, isn’t unhealthy.
+Even processed meat, such as bacon and hot dogs, isn’t unhealthy.
 It contains fewer nitrates and nitrites than many vegetables, and these compounds have not been definitively shown to increase cancer risk, there have been no controlled trials that prove this hypothesis.

 Your body naturally produces hundreds of times more nitrites in your saliva each day than you could possibly get if you ate nothing but processed meat all day.